Configuring HTTPS on a server requires a few steps:

 There are a few shortcuts available for the advanced users:

-CTRL+SHIFT B - Removes the existing certificate binding from the current port
+CTRL+SHIFT B - Removes all the existing certificate bindings from the current port

 CTRL+SHIFT C - Removes the selected self-signed certificate from the certificate store

-CTRL+SHIFT U - Removes the current URL ACL reservation
+CTRL+SHIFT U - Removes all the URL ACL reservations from the current port

 The HTTPS Configurator tool comes without support.
 If you have questions or remarks, please add a comment to this article.